DockerBelfast/build-example/README.md

 docker push belfast/hello-belfast-image:<your own initials>
 ```

-Run in these commands in your first instance:
+Run in these commands in your second instance:

 Step 3 Run:
 ```